eclipse-tradista/tradista/README.md

 Thanks for you interest.
 Feel free to download the Tradista Demo Package [here](https://github.com/oasuncion/tradista-demo) to test the solution.
-Ping me anytime for any question.
+Ping us anytime for any question.

 # Dependencies
 Tradista is made possible using powerful third party tools: